MattStanl3y/MattStanl3y/README.md

 ## Hi there 👋

-Currently a Junior @ University of Nevada, Reno studying Computer Science and Engineering with a minor in Mathematics.
+Currently a Junior @ University of Nevada, Reno studying Computer Science and Engineering with a minor in Statistics.

 ## About Me